Clinical Dating Guide

 Charm and charisma can often mask dark, predatory personality traits.
 A clinical guide to identifying Narcissism, Machiavellianism, and Psychopathy in the early stages of dating.

-• Psychopathy: Characterized by high impulsivity, thrill-seeking, and a chilling absence of remorse or guilt.
-They can inflict profound emotional damage and sleep perfectly soundly the same night.
+Characterized by high impulsivity, thrill-seeking, and a chilling absence of remorse.
+While the Machiavellian manipulates for a goal, the psychopath often thrives on the chaos they create.
+They can inflict profound emotional damage and sleep soundly, entirely unmoved by the distress they leave in their wake.

 Tired of the Toxic Cycle?